-- The affordability and sustainability of the service may be impacted by a range of factors.
-Financial planning and information will need to be responsive to a number of external forces.
-These include: - the lack of a formal action plan to deal with the application of the requirements of the EWTD.
-Boards may face a fine or legal action if appropriate action is not taken to reduce the number of hours worked by junior doctors over the year - the cost of new medicines and technology which, together with a range of new initiatives, means that funds will have to be targeted appropriately.
+The affordability and sustainability of the service may be impacted by a range of factors.
+Boards will need to be able demonstrate that their financial planning and information is responsive to a range of external forces.
+These include:

+- the lack of effective monitoring and management to deal with the requirements of the EWTD.
+Boards may face a fine or legal action if appropriate action is not taken to comply with the limits on the number of hours worked by doctors in training over the year - the cost of new medicines and technology which, together with a range of new initiatives, means that funds will have to be targeted appropriately.
 Without this targeting, boards may fail to meet national targets or may not deliver the level of service required by its resident population.

-- 70. New delivery and performance management arrangements for the NHS were introduced in 2006 by the then Scottish Executive Health Department.
-These are based on Local Delivery Plans (LDP), which are structured around a hierarchy of four key Ministerial objectives: health improvement, efficiency, access, and treatment (HEAT) and a range of supporting measures. - 71.
+- 80. The current delivery and performance management arrangements for the NHS were introduced in 2006 by the then Scottish Executive Health Department.
+These are based on Local Delivery Plans (LDP), which are structured around a hierarchy of four key Ministerial objectives: health improvement, efficiency, access, and treatment (HEAT) and a range of supporting measures. - 81.
 NHS boards are required to produce LDPs which state their planned levels of performance against each of the key performance measures.
-These are agreed with the SGHD and form the basis for performance monitoring. - 72.
+These are agreed with the SGHD and form the basis for performance monitoring. - 82.
 The HEAT Performance Management system is updated on a monthly basis with the latest performance information at both national and board level.
 This is available on NHSNet and allows both the SGHD and the boards to monitor performance against the key targets on an ongoing basis2.
-Boards' performance against these targets is a key component of the Annual Reviews with the Cabinet Secretary. - 73.
-Boards are expected to monitor and report progress against other key targets and initiatives, including Efficient Government and pay modernisation.3 The latter requires boards to submit benefits delivery plans and progress reports to the SGHD to demonstrate how they are using the new staff contracts to deliver benefits. - 74.
+Boards' performance against these targets is a key component of the Annual Reviews with the Cabinet Secretary. - 83.
+Boards are expected to monitor and report progress against other key targets and initiatives, including Efficient Government and pay modernisation.3 The latter requires boards to submit benefits delivery plans and progress reports to the SGHD to demonstrate how they are using the new staff contracts to deliver benefits. - 84.
 The Scottish Government is continuing to develop its approach to performance management based on a National Performance Framework and outcome agreements.
 The National Performance Framework is based on the outcome-based 'Virginia-style' model of performance measurement and reporting.
 In support of this, the Scottish Government has developed a new electronic tool and website (Scotland Performs) to communicate to the public on Scotland's progress.
-This will include progress on overall delivery of the administration's purpose for Government, the five strategic objectives for Scotland and other aspects of the outcomes based National Performance Framework. - 75.
+This will include progress on overall delivery of the administration's purpose for Government, the five strategic objectives for Scotland and other aspects of the outcomes based National Performance Framework.
 There is an expectation that all public sector bodies, including the NHS, should be able to clearly demonstrate how their activities are aligned with the Government's overarching purpose through the National Performance Framework.
-Single Outcome Agreements (SOAs) have been established for local government for 2008/09.
-In 2009/10 these will be extended to cover Community Planning Partnerships (CPPs), although about half of the first phase of SOAs already include some wider actions for some CPPs.
-Boards, through CPPs, require to engage with local government to develop the SOAs and be part of collective responsibility to communities to deliver on outcomes.
+Where a public sector body is a statutory community planning partner, there is a further requirement that they sign up to local Single Outcome Agreements which are designed to help align public sector activity with the Government's national priorities.
+Good performance management arrangements will be key to supporting this process, by clearly spelling out the actions each partner will take to support the delivery of outcomes.